EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 c nkabc=6 gmax=7.8 ehf=-55318.1620974 ehk=-55318.1620958
 ~~~

-The last line prints out a table of variables that were specified on the command line, and total
+The last line prints out a table of variables that were specified on the command line (as those in the ctrl file kept by the
-energies from the [Harris-Foulkes](/tutorial/lmf/lmf_tutorial/#faq) and Kohn-Sham functionals.
-These
+[**% save**](/docs/input/preprocessor/#other-directives) directive), and total energies from the
-functionals are different but they should approach the same value at self-consistency.
+[Harris-Foulkes](/tutorial/lmf/lmf_tutorial/#faq) and Kohn-Sham functionals.
+These functionals are different but they should approach the
+same value at self-consistency.

 The character at the beginning of the line has the following significance: